AljoschaMeyer/varu64-rs/README.md

 ## Remarks/Properties

 Whether the first byte signifies a length can be checked efficiently by testing whether the first 5 bits are set to 1.
 In that case, the length itself is 1 plus the value of the last three bits.
-In other words `additional_bytes = (first_byte & 0xf8 == 0xf8) ? (first_byte & 7) + 1 : 0`.
+In other words, `additional_bytes = (first_byte & 0xf8 == 0xf8) ? (first_byte & 7) + 1 : 0`.

 The length of an encoded value can be determined by solely looking at the first byte.

-The canonical encoding means that if there are >= 2 additional bytes, then there may be no leading zero bytes.
-If there is just one additional bytes, then the additional byte must be >= 248.
+The canonical encoding means that if there are two or more additional bytes, then there may be no leading zero bytes.
+If there is just one additional byte, then the additional byte must be >= 248.
 That means 0-247 is encoded in one byte, but 248-255 is encoded in two bytes.

 Due to the canonicity requirement of only allowing the shortest possible encoding, there is a bijection between unsigned 64 bit integers and encodings.

-The cost for the simplicity and canonicty of this format are a (somewhat) large number of unused byte strings.
+The cost for the simplicity and canonicity of this format are a (somewhat) large number of unused byte strings.
 On the plus side, these can be used as extension points.

 Related work: This has been inspired by the issues in the [multiformats varint](https://github.com/multiformats/unsigned-varint) repository, in particular issues [#8](https://github.com/multiformats/unsigned-varint/issues/8) and [#12](https://github.com/multiformats/unsigned-varint/issues/12).